isaac-remarq/EEG_Emotion_Prediction/README.md

 ## Dataset

 The EEG dataset used in this project is available on Kaggle: [EEG Brainwave Dataset - Feeling Emotions](https://www.kaggle.com/datasets/birdy654/eeg-brainwave-dataset-feeling-emotions/data).

+The dataset isnt loaded on the repository due to its large size, you can name the file emotions.csv and loaded in the same folder as main.py

 ### Citation